 The very fact that the Forex market can be so lucrative is what causes the downfall of many a would-be trader.
 There was a reason those traders of old were looked on with the reverence of alchemists or magicians.
 Although the internet has opened up the possibility of Forex trading to a wider audience, there is no way you will succeed unless you understand at least the basic indicators that underlie the art.

 The simple moving average indicator is one of the most basic yet effective tools at your disposal.
 It smooths out short-term fluctuations to provide a clear view of overall trends.
 Of course, this begs the question of what is meant by “short term.”

 This depends entirely on the time window in which you are trading.
 You might use an SMA to take an average over 10 minutes, or you could use it for over three months.
 The point is that it adjusts your graph into the context of your trading activity, to eliminate the “background noise” of short term peaks and troughs that are irrelevant to your frame of reference.

 On Balance Volume Indicator

-When it was developed back in the 1960s, this indicator was seen as something completely out of left field.
-Yet today, the on balance volume indicator is one of the essential tools that every trader keeps an eye on.
-The rationale behind the tool is that a change in volume precedes a change in price, so watching one is indicative of the other.
+When it was developed back in the 1960s, this indicator was seen as completely out of the left field.
+Today, the on balance volume indicator is one of the essential tools that every trader keeps an eye on.
+The rationale behind the tool is that a volume change precedes a price change, so watching one is indicative of the other.